JaelDS/Fleet_Management_System/README.md

-# Fleet Management System (FMS)
+# Fleet Management System (FMS) - Evolution to Logistics Management System (LMS)

 ## Overview

-The Fleet Management System (FMS) is a comprehensive software solution designed to streamline the management of vehicle fleets, shipments, and deliveries.
-This user-friendly application allows businesses to efficiently track vehicles, manage shipments, and monitor delivery statuses through an intuitive command-line interface.
+The Logistics Management System (LMS) represents a significant evolution from the original Fleet Management System (FMS).
+This document outlines the transformation from a basic procedural program to a sophisticated object-oriented application that provides enhanced functionality, better data management, and improved user experience.

 ```
     _______           _